 Once low productivity points are identified, HR professionals can go about rectifying them.
 A simple ‘time and motion’ study can be carried out to review how tasks are performed and who is in charge of their completion.
 Inefficiencies will quickly become apparent during this process, as will any lingering personnel issues.

 Sometimes a productivity issue will have nothing to do with the business and everything to do with what an employee is going through in their personal life.
 Where this is the case, the HR department needs to find a way to support that employee and help get them back on track.

 Often, increased motivation or additional training may be the only thing required to boost productivity, but a proper study will also reveal areas in which investment or further recruitment is needed.

 4. Health and safety issues

-Combining the term ‘health and safety’ with ‘documentation’ is a sure-fire way to ensure that employees take little to no interest in their workplace safety.
+Combining the term ‘health and safety’ with ‘documentation’ is a surefire way to ensure that employees take little to no interest in their workplace safety.
 Often, an employee won’t consider the ramifications or simply ‘take a chance’, assuming that nothing bad will happen.

 The last thing a business needs or wants is an injured employee.
-While the most important thing is the wellness and safety of colleagues, there are also additional consequences of a workplace injury, including a dip in productivity and potentially legal action being taken against the company.
+While the most important thing is the wellness and safety of colleagues, there are also additional consequences of a workplace injury, including a dip in productivity and potential legal action being taken against the company.